juju/docs/src/en/charms-storage-k8s.md

         hostPath:
           path: "/mnt/data/vol1"

+Once a static volume is used, it is never re-used, even if the unit/pod is terminated and the volume is released.
+Just as static volumes are manually created, they must also be manually removed.

 !!!
 Important:
     The storage class name for a statically provisioned volume must be prefixed with the name of the intended model.
 In the examples above, the model name is 'k8s-model'.
 The remainder of the name, for both operator and charm storage, are fixed.
 This is explained again further on.

-We'll show how to create Juju storage pools using our newly-created volumes in the next section.

-Once a static volume is used, it is never re-used, even if the unit/pod is terminated and the volume is released.
-Just as static volumes are manually created, they must also be manually removed.

-### Storage pool creation
+## Storage pool creation

 Juju storage pools are created for both operator storage and charm storage using the `create-storage-pool` command.
 Both are done by mapping to either a